skozubek/reactnd-project-myreads/README.md

 ## Backend Server

-App works with provided backend server for you use.
+App works with provided backend server for you to use.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods necessary for operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)